 - 1 tsp Powdered Garlic

-- 2 tsp Powdered Mushroom (I use powdered shiitake)
+- 2 teaspoon Powdered Mushroom (I use powdered shiitake)

 - 1 TBS Softened Butter (Sub with Coconut oil to make Dairy free)